 "...bright, tenacious and happy to accommodate the client’s needs..."; "...a fearsome advocate with a first-rate intellect..."(Chambers UK, 2015)

-Stephanie regularly undertakes advocacy and drafting work relating to a wide range of dry shipping, transport and commodities disputes.
-She advises on Time Charterparties including a range of standard forms, including NYPE 1946 and 1993 and Shelltime 4; late and early redelivery disputes, speed and consumption claims, off-hire, employment and agency claims, bunker quality disputes, oil major approvals clauses, and unsafe port claims.
-Stephanie also regularly deals with voyage charters and bills of lading on a range of standard forms, and provides advice upon issues ranging from demurrage to time bar clauses and cargo claims, including Hague/Hague-Visby Rules issues.
+Stephanie regularly undertakes advocacy and drafting work relating to a wide range of dry shipping disputes.
+She advises on time and voyage charterparty claims including a range of standard forms (such as NYPE 1946 and 1993, Shelltime 4 and gencon); late and early redelivery disputes; speed and consumption claims; off-hire; NYPE Interclub Agreement disputes; employment and agency claims, bunker quality disputes, oil major approvals clauses, and unsafe port claims; demurrage and despatch claims; time bar clauses; responsibility for cargo claims under charterparties and Hague/Hague-Visby Rules issues.

 Stephanie has advised and drafted pleadings for a number of Admiralty disputes and is familiar with issues concerning Admiralty Court jurisdiction and procedure.
 Stephanie has also appeared in the Admiralty Court in order to obtain an order for sale following arrest of a yacht.
 In addition, Stephanie has worked on a number of charter and bill of lading disputes where general average and salvage issues, or detailed navigational issues, have been raised.
 One recent category of work comprises a number of disputes about unseaworthiness and general average in the context of groundings and other accidents during laden voyages under charterparties and bills of lading.